moonlite1337/dnsrenum/README.md

 ## Intro

 A repo is a work in progress.
-Only basic DNS lookup is supported atm.
 This is an attempt to rewrite perl script into a binary: https://github.com/fwaeytens/dnsenum

 Note: kali uses different (more up to date) version of dnsenum script.

-Features to add:domain transfer
+Features to add:

 - [x] basic DNS lookup
 - [ ] help string